Particular/docs.particular.net/persistence/sql/installer-workflow.md

 ### Higher Environment Workflow

+> [!NOTE]
-NOTE: "Higher Environment" is a general term to refer to any non-development environment.
+> "Higher Environment" is a general term to refer to any non-development environment.
 For example "Integration" or "Production".

 The workflow in a higher environment will differ based on the specifics of an organizations process.
 For example, it's possible to allow endpoints [to automatically execute scripts](/persistence/sql/install.md#script-execution-in-non-development-environments) or [to take full control and execute them using custom code](/persistence/sql/install.md#script-execution-in-non-development-environments).